 The ideal candidate is healthy, lives a balanced lifestyle, their skin tone is natural (not tanned) and has dark hair.
-Although we can accommodate different hair and skin types.
+However, we can accommodate different hair and skin types.

 Does it hurt?

 Most patients experience the sensation as moderate and acceptable and associate it with a rubber band being fired against the skin.
 Pain level is variable and specific to the individual.
 From our experience, some people say it’s “like a stabbing pain or a slight pinprick” depending on the area and their natural pain tolerance.
 Note: Sensitivity cannot be predetermined by comparing with other stimuli experienced by an individual.

-Does the patient need to shave prior to treatment?
+Does the patient need to shave before treatment?

-Hair may be shaved prior to treatment.
-Although is not always necessary and this will be discussed at your consultation.
+Hair may be shaved before treatment.
+Although it is not always necessary, this will be discussed at your consultation.

 Can I pluck, bleach, sugar or wax during treatment?

 Plucking, waxing or bleaching should not be carried out.
-These methods should also be avoided 4-8 weeks prior to treatment.
-If you have concerns please discuss this at your consultation.
+These methods should also be avoided 4-8 weeks before treatment.
+If you have concerns, please discuss this at your consultation.
 This is so that we ensure that as many follicles are present as possible and that every potential hair present is targeted.

 Can I use sanding pads or hair removal creams?

-Sanding pads and hair removal creams can also be used but not 48 hours prior to treatment – this is so that the skin is not over-sensitized.
-Although this is not an alternative method of hair removal we recommend.
-We also advise that if you have not previously used these methods that you do not.
+Sanding pads and hair removal creams can also be used, but not 48 hours before treatment – this is so that the skin is not over-sensitized.
+However, this is not an alternative method of hair removal that we recommend.
+We also advise that if you have not previously used these methods you do not.

 Do I have to shave?

 Not in all cases but sometimes yes.
-This is discussed at your consultation where we can advise you accordingly.
+This will be discussed at your consultation where we can advise you accordingly.
 There is no need to shave prior to consultation or change anything you do normally until it has been discussed.